MapsPeople/docsite/README.md

 * Node JS version 16 or higher (as of 14th December 2022, check Docusaurus requirements to ensure up to date)
 * Git installed on your machine (latest version as of 28th March 2023 is 2.40.0, but almost any version should work)

-#### Clone repository and run Docusaurus
+#### Clone Repository

-1. In order to make modifications to the documentation site, you will first need to clone this repository to your machine, either using the Command Line Interface (CLI) as below, or using a Git client, for example [Sourcetree](https://www.sourcetreeapp.com/), [Fork](https://git-fork.com/) or [GitHub Desktop](https://desktop.github.com/):
+In order to make modifications to the documentation site, you will first need to clone this repository to your machine, either using the Command Line Interface (CLI) as below, or using a Git client, for example [Sourcetree](https://www.sourcetreeapp.com/), [Fork](https://git-fork.com/) or [GitHub Desktop](https://desktop.github.com/):

         ```bash
         git clone git@github.com:MapsPeople/docsite
         cd docsite
         ```

+#### Run the Site

-1. Install dependencies for the project from the terminal in your code editor, such as [VS Code](https://code.visualstudio.com/):
+1. In order to run the site, first you must install the dependencies for the project from the terminal in your code editor, such as [VS Code](https://code.visualstudio.com/):

         ```bash
         npm i